Culpable Negligence in Florida

 If you were charged with culpable negligence charged as either a second-degree misdemeanor, a first-degree misdemeanor or a third-degree felony then contact an experienced criminal defense attorney at Sammis Law Firm.

-With offices in downtown Tampa, FL, our attorneys fight crimes involving culpable negligence in the courthouses in Tampa and Plant City in Hillsborough County, St. Petersburg and Clearwater in Pinellas County, Lakeland and Bartow in Polk County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, FL.
+With offices in downtown Tampa, FL, our attorneys fight crimes involving culpable negligence in the courthouses in the greater Tampa Bay area including Tampa and Plant City in Hillsborough County, St. Petersburg and Clearwater in Pinellas County, Lakeland and Bartow in Polk County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, FL.

 Let us put our experience to work for you.